We're not just fighting flood... we're fighting time itself! And I'm gonna win!

 The Doctor thinks that the cutesy robot is rubbish (although robot dogs

 are cool, of course), but otherwise loves the base.
-It doesn't take long for the Doctor to realize exactly where he is, and when
+It doesn't take long for the Doctor to realise exactly where he is, and when

 : November 21st, 2059.
 Captain Brooke and her crew are the first human colony on Mars.
 The Doctor is a huge fan of their trip, and as he rambles through their history while madly squeeing